 Second Trimester Terminations (14-20 week gestation)

-Pain Management | NSAIDS Paracervical Block IV sedation | Epidural |
+| Pain Management | Epidural | – NSAIDS – Paracervical Block – IV sedation |

-Contraindications | None | None |
+| Contraindications | None | None |

-Considerations For | Greater control over timing Less experience of the procedure Decreased procedure duration Decreased cost Helpful for patients who have medical conditions that require controlled timing Outpatient setting | Avoidance of surgery Experience intact fetus |
+| Considerations For | – Avoidance of surgery – Experience intact fetus – Greater awareness of events | – Greater control over timing – Less experience of the procedure – Shorter procedure duration; can avoid prolonged labor – Decreased cost – Helpful for patients who have medical conditions that require controlled timing – Outpatient setting |

 References: